fourstix/Elfos-video/README.md

 **capture *filename***
 * Write the image in the video buffer to a 512-byte file named *filename* on the disk.

-**echo**
+**mirror**
-* Turn echo on and off.
-When echo is on, text written using the O_MSG, O_TYPE and O_INMSG bios routines will be written to the display and to the serial output.
+* Mirror output text to the display.
+When mirror is on, text written using the O_MSG, O_TYPE and O_INMSG kernel routines will be written to the display and to the serial output.
-* If echo is already on, *echo* will turn the echo function off.
+* If mirror is already on, *mirror* will turn the mirror function off.
-* The echo command is only available when the video routines are in ROM, since they must be available to the Elf/OS after the *echo* command has run.
+* The mirror command is only available when the video routines are in ROM, since they must be available to the Elf/OS after the *mirror* command has run.

 **write *text***
 * Write the string *text* to the display.